robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 individuals.
 On the other hand, multilayer network metrics provide an opportunity to simplify statistical models.
-Interactions that happen meters apart, proximity associations, and long-distance interactions can be encapsulated in a single multilayer network and a single metric can be used to describe the various social scales of an individual’s network position.
-This multilevel network metric could be used to assess the relationship between an individuals social phenotype and fitness.
+Interactions that happen meters apart, proximity associations, and long-distance interactions can be encapsulated in a single multilayer network, and a single metric can be used to describe the various social scales of an individual’s network position.
+This multilevel network metric could be used to assess the relationship between an individual’s social phenotype and fitness.
 It would also be a meaningful simplification of many network metrics that could help simplify statistical analyses and deal with the frequent correlations between social network metrics in different types of